anilgangapersaud/anilgangapersaud.github.io/README.md

 # Anil Gangapersaud

-I am a passionate, detail-oriented full-stack software engineer with experience building web applications, backend microservices, and database schemas.
+I am a passionate, detail-oriented full-stack software engineer with experience building web applications, backend microservices, and complex data schemas.
 I am constantly learning new technologies in the effort to improve my skillset and provide more value as an engineer.

 ## Education